AkshayS21/Collaborate-and-Compete-Tennis-Project/README.md

 I have made this project as much modular as possible with the following modules:

 - model.py - contains the network for both Actor and Critic models.
-- ddpg.py - contains the code for an individual agent to execute its fucntions.
+- ddpg.py - contains the code for an individual agent to execute its functions.
 - maddpg.py - code for creating a meta agent (I called it "Parent") and executing its functions.
 - buffer.py - code for adding and sampling experiences for the agents.
 - OUNoise.py - code for creating and samping noise for the agent actions.